Zy0d0x0/HS2-Wheel/README.md

 ![alt text](https://github.com/Zy0d0x0/HS2-Wheel/blob/main/front.png)

 Since the new release of the HS2 Firmware version V1.3.7.
-It was noted in the changelog that USB support has been added to the radio using the USB port on the rear.
+It was noted in the changelog that USB support has been added to the radio using the port on the rear.
 This gave M7SYN a idea to use a Ardunio to simulate a USB keyboard.

 Keys found to be in use: